aidangarske/meta-wolfssl/recipes-wolfssl/wolfprovider/README.md

 This runs the actual wolfProvider unit test suite with full coverage of all cryptographic operations.

-#### Expected Output

-Running `wolfproviderenv` should show:
-- Provider loaded successfully message
-- List of active providers including libwolfprov
-- Unit test results (PASSED or status)
-- OpenSSL configuration confirmation

-Example Output from `wolfproviderenv` should look something like this:
+Expected Output from `wolfprovidertest` should look something like this:
 ```
 ==========================================
 wolfProvider Test Environment Setup